Over 200 employees at Google and some from OpenAI have signed a letter urging the tech company to steer clear of military engagements.

 “They're trying to divide each company with fear that the other will give in.
 That strategy only works if none of us knows where the others stand.
 This letter serves to create shared understanding and solidarity in the face of this pressure from the Department of War, “ the letter read.

-The letters have come amid a showdown between Anthropic and the Trump administration.
-Anthropic, an AI startup behind the Claude model, has been under intense pressure from the Pentagon to loosen its restrictions on military use of its tech.
+The letter has come amid a showdown between Anthropic and the Trump administration.
+Anthropic, an AI startup behind the Claude model, has been under intense pressure from the Pentagon to loosen its restriction on military use of its tech.
+The Pentagon already had a $200 million contract with the company.
+Now it is asking for freedom to apply its technology to US defence.

-About 24 hours before the deadline set by US military officials to bend its ethical policies Amodei refused bend to the pressure.
 In a recent statement, Anthropic said it “will not alter core safeguards to accommodate use cases that could endanger human rights or violate international norms.”

 Military officials warned that if Amodei doesn't make a move, they would pull Anthropic’s contract but also “deem them a supply chain risk,” a designation given to foreign adversaries, which would then derail the company’s critical partnerships with other businesses.

-If Anthropic gives in to the military’s pressure, the company would lose trust in the booming AI industry.
+If Anthropic gives in to the military’s pressure, the company would lose trust in the booming industry.